t2trg/2017-03-ocf/README.md

 # 2017-03-ocf
-T2TRG work meeting and a joint meeting with OCF in Amsterdam
+T2TRG work meeting and a joint meeting with OCF in Amsterdam, 9-10th March, 2017.

 # Where

-Day 1: Location TBD
+Day 1: Location TBD (somewhere close to venue of Day 2)

 Day 2:
 Renaissance Amsterdam Hotel.
 Kattengat 1, Amsterdam.
 1012 SZ The Netherlands